mattiadurso/keypoints_factory/README.md

 [Image Matching Challenge 2021](https://github.com/ubc-vision/image-matching-benchmark) (IMC) evaluates local feature matching in complex real-world settings.
 We use the Phototourism test set, which contains nine scenes of 100 tourist photos each, captured under diverse cameras, viewpoints, and lighting.
 Images within a scene are exhaustively compared, and evaluation follows the official protocol: pose accuracy is measured using the AUC of relative pose error at a 5° threshold, with failures assigned when error exceeds 10°.

 Despite this benchmark is heavily parallelized, it takes ~1h per method.
 Nevertheless, it is (arguably) the most complete and exhaustive.

+Between the metrics compute by the benchmark, usually oen find in lietarture the following.
+- **Repeatabilty**
+  Ratio of repeated keypoints between an image pair after applying the known homography, relative to the smaller number of keypoints detected in the two images.
+Usually with a threshold of 3 pixels.

+- **Area Under the Curve of the Relative Pose Estimation (AUC)**
+  Area under the curve of the percentage of correctly estimated camera poses as a function of angular error thresholds (5°, 10°, 20°).
+  A pose is correct if both translation and rotation errors are below the threshold.

+- **Number of Inliers**
+  The raw count of inlier correspondences found during pose estimation.

 Use the following command to run it.
 ```bash